Analysis | Why Lecanemab Sparks Cautious Hope in Alzheimer’s Research

 It was long ago — in 1906 — that German psychiatrist Alois Alzheimer first connected a case of dementia to abnormal deposits in the brain.
 Modern researchers have largely proceeded on the thesis that treatments for the disease named for him would need to clear away these aberrant clumps, consisting of a protein called amyloid, that clog patients’ brains.
 After many disappointing performances by amyloid-targeting drugs, including one controversially approved by US regulators in 2021, a treatment called lecanemab became the first to unambiguously slow the progression of Alzheimer’s disease in a large trial reported in late 2022.
 The results provided a rare burst of hope to the field of Alzheimer’s research.
-At the same time, the medicine has many limitations.
+At the same time, the medicine, cleared by the FDA Jan.
+6, has many limitations.

 1. What is lecanemab?

 Jointly developed by Eisai Co. and Biogen Inc., lecanemab is a laboratory-made antibody designed to target a form of amyloid called protofibrils, which were implicated in the case of a Swedish family ravaged by early-onset Alzheimer’s.
-In an 18-month efficacy trial involving 1,800 patients with early Alzheimer’s, those who received lecanemab saw a significant reduction in brain amyloid levels.
+In an 18-month efficacy trial involving 1,800 patients with early Alzheimer’s, those who received lecanemab, which will be sold under the brand name Leqembi, saw a significant reduction in brain amyloid levels.
 More importantly, the drug slowed their cognitive and functional decline by 27% compared to a group that received a placebo.

-The US Food and Drug Administration is expected to decide whether to give the drug accelerated approval based on amyloid lowering ability by Jan.
-6. If the news is positive, Eisai is expected to immediately submit the detailed cognitive efficacy data from the 18-month trial and apply for full FDA approval, which wouldn’t be likely to come before later this year.
-The federal Medicare program for the elderly, which covers most people with Alzheimer’s, has indicated it won’t broadly cover amyloid-lowering drugs until they receive full US approval based on clinical benefits, as opposed to accelerated approval based on amyloid lowering alone.
+Based on the drug’s amyloid lowering ability, the FDA gave a greenlight for it using an accelerated approval process for drugs that treat serious conditions, fill an unmet need and perform in a way that predicts a benefit to patients without actually measuring that benefit.
+Full FDA approval isn’t likely to come before later this year.
+The US federal Medicare program for the elderly, which covers most people with Alzheimer’s, has indicated it won’t broadly cover amyloid-lowering drugs until they receive full approval based on clinical benefits, as opposed to accelerated approval based on amyloid lowering alone.

 3. Who is lecanemab for?